neuraloperator/neuraloperator/doc/source/user_guide/beginners_guide.rst

 b) MLP Layer
 ~~~~~~~~~~~~

-After the spectral layer, an MLP (Multi-Layer Perceptron) layer is applied.
+After the spectral layer, an MLP (Multi-Layer Perceptron) layer is applied on the channels only.
 This introduces non-linearity and helps in learning complex patterns.

 Function: